We began America the Beautiful from Notgrass history this school year. I can safely say that Notgrass changed the way we do homeschool History.

 The Best of Textbook and Literature

-For me, the thing that I love most about Notgrass is that when it comes to textbooks vs. literature it truly is the best of both worlds.
+For me, the thing that I love most about Notgrass middle school history curriculum is that when it comes to textbooks vs. literature it truly is the best of both worlds.
 I have always been a fan of literature based history, yet I love the ease of textbooks.
 Notgrass History gives me both in a package together that my kids actually like!
 I don’t have to choose one or the other and that has changed the way we do History.
+The Notgrass literature selections are fantastic by the way!

 Independent and Loving It